 This assignment is large and challenging, and intentionally so.
 As such, I encourage you to begin thinking about it as soon as possible, and to raise any concerns you have during class or office hours.
 As mentioned above, be sure to consult my paper expectations guide.
 And to reiterate a couple points, your goal for this paper should be to develop and advance a clear argument of your own, supported by a careful, detailed, and thoughtful discussion of the required readings for the course.
 Any additional research you do should supplement rather than displace your analysis of the relevant readings from the syllabus.
 In the course of your argument, you should probably reference at least a half-dozen of the primary documents that are reprinted in the casebooks, and perhaps many more.
 I plan to nominate the best paper completed for this assignment for a department-wide award.

 This assignment is due in two parts.
-Assignment #2A is to produce a partial draft, approximately 4-5 pages in length, in which you identify and describe the constitutional development of interest and begin to articulate an argument about how and why it was significant.
-This draft is worth 10% of your grade.
-Assignment #2B is the complete 10-12 page paper, as described above.
-This completed paper is worth 30% of your grade.
-Due dates for both assignments are listed in the course schedule below.
+Assignment #3A is to produce a partial draft, approximately 4 pages in length, in which you identify and describe the constitutional development of interest and begin to articulate an argument about how and why it was significant.
+Assignment #3B is the complete 10-page paper, as described above.
+These components are worth 5% and 25% of your final grade, respectively.
+Due dates for both components are listed in the course schedule below.

 Final exam (25% of your grade)